Memory-Place Networks: Revolutionary Heritage and Multi-cultural Belonging in Paris’s Belleville

 - Brasher, J. P., Alderman, D. H., & Inwood, J. F. J. (2017).
 Applying critical race and memory studies to university place naming controversies: Toward a responsible landscape policy.
 Papers in Applied Geography, 3(3–4), 292–307. https://doi.org/10.1080/23754931.2017.1362823

 - Campbell, C. (2019).
 The Paris Commune in the French Revolution.
-Manchester University Press. https://manchesteruniversitypress.co.uk/9781526131363/
+Manchester University Press.

 - Cheshmehzangi, A. (2021).
-Urban memory and cultural landscapes.
-Springer. https://doi.org/10.1007/978-3-030-70241-9
+Urban memory in city transitions: The significance of place in mind.
+Springer. https://doi.org/10.1007/978-981-16-1003-5

-- Christiansen, R. (1996).
+- Christiansen, R. (1995).
 Paris Babylon: The story of the Paris Commune.
 Viking.

 - Clark, J. P., & Martin, C. (Eds.).
 (2013).
 Anarchy, geography, modernity: Selected writings of Élisée Reclus.
-PM Press. https://pmpress.org/index.php?l=product_detail&p=390
+PM Press.

-- Clerval, A., Fleury, A., & Humain-Lamoure, A. L. (2011).
-Belleville, un quartier parisien.
-In R. De Villanova & A. Deboulet (Eds.), Belleville, quartier populaire? (pp. 51–63).
-Créaphis.
+- Clerval, A., Fleury, A. & Humain-Lamoure, A. L. (2011).
+Belleville, un quartier Parisien [Belleville, a Parisian quartier].
+In R. De Villanova & Debou-let, A. (Eds.), Belleville, quartier populaire?
+[Belleville, a popular quartier?] (pp. 51-63).
+Créaphis. https://shs.hal.science/halshs-01925929v1/document

 - Dehaene, M., & De Cauter, L. (Eds.).
 (2008).
 Heterotopia and the city: Public space in a postcivil society.
 Routledge. https://doi.org/10.4324/9780203089415

 - Dwyer, O. J., & Alderman, D. H. (2008).
 Civil rights memorials and the geography of memory.
-Center for American Places. https://www.jstor.org/stable/j.ctt1dnnc7g
+Center for American Places.

 - Favell, A. (1998).
 Philosophies of integration: Immigration and the idea of citizenship in France and Britain.
-Macmillan. https://doi.org/10.1007/978-1-349-26516-1
+Macmillan.

 - Forster, L. C. (2021).
 Radical commemoration, the politics of the street, and the 150th anniversary of the Paris Commune of 1871.
-History Work-shop Journal, 92(1), 83–105. https://doi.org/10.1093/hwj/dbab002
+History Work-shop Journal, 92(1), 83–105. https://doi.org/10.1093/hwj/dbab018

 - Foucault, M. (1986).
 Of other spaces.
 Diacritics, 16(1), 22–27. https://doi.org/10.2307/464648

 - Hackworth, J. (2007).
 The neoliberal city: Governance, ideology, and development in American urbanism.
-Cornell University Press. https://doi.org/10.7591/9780801461203
+Cornell University Press.

 - Halbwachs, M. (1992).
-The social frameworks of memory.
+On collective memory.
 University of Chicago Press.

 - Harvey, D. (2008).
 The right to the city.
 New Left Review, 53, 23–40. https://newleftreview.org/issues/ii53/articles/david-harvey-the-right-to-the-city

-- Hazan, E. (2018).
-The invention of Paris: A history in footsteps.
+- Hazan, E. (2011).
+The invention of Paris: A history in footsteps (D. Fernbach, Trans.).
 Verso.

 - Hoelscher, S., & Alderman, D. H. (2004).
 Memory and place: Geographies of a critical relationship.
 Social & Cultural Geography, 5(3), 347–355. https://doi.org/10.1080/1464936042000252769

 - Horne, A. (2007).
-The fall of Paris: The siege and the Commune 1870–1871.
+The fall of Paris: The siege and the Commune, 1870–1871.
 Pan Macmillan.

 - Huyssen, A. (2003).
 Present pasts: Urban palimpsests and the politics of memory.
 Stanford University Press.